WorldHealthOrganization/tng-key-sync/Readme.md

 The following steps are executed by this workflow:

 1. Download ZIP Archive from TNG Onboarding Repository
-2. Extract ZIP Archive
+1. Extract ZIP Archive
-3. Parse all TLS, SCA and UP Certificates
+1. Parse all TLS, SCA and UP Certificates
+1. Parse all Trusted Issuers
-4. Remove Certificates from Countries which are on the Ignore-List
+1. Remove Certificates from Countries which are on the Ignore-List
-5. Remove Certificates which are already present in Database
+1. Remove Certificates which are already present in Database
+1. Remove Trusted Issuers which are already present in database
-6. Persist remaining Certificates (TLS, SCA, UP)
+1. Persist remaining Certificates (TLS, SCA, UP)
+1. Persist remaining Trusted Issuers

 The following workflow specific environment variables need to be set: